 You may also want to consider side hustle options that will pay quickly.
 A side hustle could be anything from freelance writing and editing to making something and selling it on Etsy.

 If you are getting out of debt, you should use your bonuses and any other extra money you receive and put it towards your debt.
 This earmarking of extra funds will help speed up the process of getting out of debt and allow you to return to a more relaxed budget much sooner.
 If you do not get bonuses through your job, you can still do the same with monetary gifts or a sudden windfall.

 Cash Out Investments, But Not Your Retirement

 One thing you should always avoid is cashing out your retirement to get out of debt.
 If you have separate investments, you may want to cash them out to pay off your credit cards and other debts.
-You will pay penalties and taxes if you cash out your retirement savings early, plus you will be hurting your future.
-It is best to leave that alone, but if you have stock options through your job or if you have inherited stock, you may want to cash it out to become debt free much sooner.
-Usually, this is a step you take only after you have gotten a strict budget, and you have made the commitment to stay debt free.
+You may pay penalties and taxes if you cash out your retirement savings early, plus you will be hurting your future.
+It is best to leave that alone.
+But if you have stock options through your job or if you have inherited stock, you may want to cash it out to become debt-free much sooner.

 Cashing out your investments is usually a step you take after you've put a strict budget in place and have committed to staying debt-free.

 Seek Help From a Credit Counselor

 If all else fails, consider working with an expert, such as a credit counselor.
 Credit counseling services are nonprofit organizations with certified counselors who can help you with consumer credit, money and debt management, and budgeting.
 They'll help you create a personalized plan to pay off your debt.